plone/jenkins.plone.org/docs/source/setup.rst

 Test the jobs are properly setup::

-  $ jenkins-jobs test jobs.yml -o output
+  $ jenkins-jobs --conf jenkins.ini.in test jobs.yml -o output

 .. note::
    A folder named ``output`` should contain one file per each jenkins job